YanWei-Sun/YanWei-Sun.github.io/source/Blog/index.md

 ---

-## The Introduction to Industrial Engineering
+## A Brief Introduction to Industrial Engineering

 ---